Working with you to make your doctoral degree possible.

 Each graduate assistant is assigned to a particular professor, who decides what work the student will do, and a time schedule for its completion.
 It is not necessary that the student works exactly five hours in each week; the professor may decide that several hours will be worked in a particular week, fewer hours in other weeks.
 Since there are 30 weeks in the academic year, a student receiving a $5,000 assistantship must work a total of 150 hours, and the professor decides when the work should be done.
 The Graduate Studies Coordinator will verify the graduate assistant’s hours with the faculty on a monthly basis.

-Each year, a number of students receive $15,000 assistantships (1-2 students may be eligible for more).
-The decision as to which students receive the larger assistantships is based on a variety of factors, including previous academic accomplishments or potential, special skills, and financial need.
+Each year, all our students receive at least $15,000 assistantships (a few may be eligible for more).
+The decision as to which students receive the larger assistantships is based on a variety of factors, including previous academic or professional accomplishment and financial need.
 Also, the Derner School of Psychology has a commitment to recruit and train minority students, and this is also a factor considered when financial aid decisions are made.